 Stop Draining Dollars

-The water rates in New York City have gone up 14.5 percent this year.
+The water rates in New York City went up 14.5 percent in one year.
 Are there any sites where we can learn better water economy?
 I have a big rain barrel to collect rainwater, and we save the water we have to let flow every morning (3 minutes) from the faucet because of lead contamination.
 I save that water in gallon milk bottles to water my plants.
 I also take a lot of sponge baths instead of showers.
 There must be others out there that could add some good water-saving ideas.
 Thank you for your help.

 You'll find a good link with 49 ways to save water at www.americanwater.com/49ways.htm

 There are two ways that I save water at my house.
 The first was when my washing machine broke down, I bought a new front loader.
 This was the only change I made at my house.
 My water bill reduced by $20 per month.
 I was not expecting such a large water saver with this purchase.
 I do about 10 loads of laundry a week.

 The second is something that I have just tried so I am not sure of the savings.
 I went to a local RV dealer and bought a hand held shower massager that has a switch to turn off the water and then back on located on the hand held shower head.
 You do not have to readjust the water.
 Now when I soap up or shave, I cut the water off so it no longer goes down the drain.

 Since California is almost always in drought conditions, water prices reflect it!
 So, I keep a small plastic tub (a bucket would do, but a tub has greater "catch" area) in the shower.
 It catches the warm-up water, some body run-off, and a lot of extra water.
 I then use that water to flush the toilet.
 Just pour it in to flush.
 When the flush is done, pour in some more water until it reaches the normal water level.